I am a sociologist who studies the politics of expertise in democratic societies.

 I focus on the method of meta-analysis, which I trace from its origins in psychology, where it was devised to resolve scientific disagreements, to its uptake in domains of policy, where it has been used to resolve political clashes.
 My research spans three empirical sites—hospitals, global health NGOs, and the US federal courts—where meta-analysis is increasingly used to make decisions.
 I introduce the concept of “p-value politics” to theorize how meta-analysis and other statistical tools are used to resolve conflict to the detriment of more inclusive processes of deliberation.
-I recently published material from my dissertation’s first empirical chapter on hospitals in Sociology of Health & Illness.
+I recently published material from my dissertation’s empirical chapter on hospitals in Sociology of Health & Illness.
 In earlier work, which was published in Social Studies of Science, I addressed an open question in the literature on health social movements by showing how lay expertise could be “routinized” over time.

 I focus on the method of meta-analysis, which I trace from its origins in psychology, where it was devised to resolve scientific disagreements, to its uptake in domains of policy, where it has been used to resolve political clashes.
-My research spans three empirical sites—hospitals, global health NGOs, and the US federal courts—where meta-analysis is increasingly used to make decisions.
-I introduce the concept of “p-value politics” to theorize how meta-analysis and other statistical tools are used to resolve conflict to the detriment of more inclusive processes of deliberation.
+I introduce the concept of “p-value politics” to theorize how meta-analysis and other statistical tools are used to resolve conflict, often to the detriment of more inclusive processes of deliberation.

-The second chapter of my dissertation is about the rise of actors in global health called “knowledge brokers.”
+The second empirical chapter of my dissertation is about the rise of actors in global health called “knowledge brokers.”

 I approach my dissertation’s third chapter on the US federal courts with mixed methods.